-In 2014, there were approximately 1.3 million registered boats in the eight states along the coast from Maine to Maryland (U.S. Coast Guard, 2015).
-Recreational boating trips originating from those states may travel into the Northeast Range Complexes.
+In 2016, there were over 11.8 million recreational vessels registered in the United States; approximately 1.3 million (11 percent) were registered in the eight states along the coast from Maine to Maryland (U.S. Coast Guard, 2017).
+Over 90 percent of registered recreational vessels in United States in 2016 were 26 feet (ft.) in length or less, suggesting that most of these vessels are unlikely to travel far from shore for extended periods of time (U.S. Coast Guard, 2017).
+Recreational boating trips originating along the coast from Maine to Maryland could potentially travel into the Northeast Range Complexes.
 Many sites known to be fishing hotspots attract both recreational fishers and divers depending on the species and season.
 These fishing and diving hotspots (including artificial reefs and shipwrecks) may be used throughout the year, but use is highest during summer.
 Most recreational boat traffic is within a few miles of shore, while potentially hazardous U.S. Navy activities occur farther offshore.

 Many popular dive sites are located at the mouth of Massachusetts Bay within the Gerry E. Studds Stellwagen Bank National Marine Sanctuary.
-The 638 square nautical miles (NM2) marine sanctuary also offers several submerged shipwrecks (National Oceanic and Atmospheric Administration, 2010).
+The 638 square nautical miles (NM) marine sanctuary also offers several submerged shipwrecks (National Oceanic and Atmospheric Administration, 2010).